anas-abbadi09/Control-System-Training-Program/Linux.md

 **In short:** Linux isn’t just *another* operating system—it’s the foundation of almost everything online, from websites to smart gadgets.
 Learning it gives you the keys to work with servers, cloud systems, and devices at scale.

+**Linux at Synchrotron Light Sources Like SESAME?**

+Linux is the **core operating system** for controlling synchrotron light sources (like SESAME) because:

+1.  **Reliability & Stability**:
+    Essential for 24/7 operation of accelerators and sensitive experiments.
+2.  **Open & Customizable**:
+    Engineers adapt Linux to interface with unique hardware (e.g., beamline detectors, motors, power supplies, and beam position sensors).
+3.  **Industry Standard**:
+    Globally, >90% of supercomputers and cloud systems use Linux.
+Synchrotrons like SESAME rely on it for scalability and scientific tool integration.

 ### Why Command Line?

 * **Automation & Scripting:** Save time with shell scripts.